rust-lang/blog.rust-lang.org/content/inside-rust/call-for-testing-hint-mostly-unused.md

 ## How does this perform?

+Some build timings for clean release builds of a crate depending on various specific large API crates:

 | **Dependency Crate** | **Before** | **`hint-mostly-unused`** | **Delta** |
 | :- | -: | -: | -: |
 | `windows`, all Graphics/UI features | 18.3s | 10.7s | -42% |